Wind-Powered/RacerTime-Support/Terms-of-use.md

 ## 12. Indemnification

-You agree to indemnify and hold harmless Ulises Navarro from any claims arising from:
+You agree to indemnify and hold harmless Developer from any claims arising from:

 - Your use of the App
 - Your activities while using the App